-The estimates for D'are based on the average D' for a two (2) year reporting period.
-This period spans from FY 2010 through 2011.
-The average was applied for year one and for every year after a 2% inflation rate was applied.
+The estimates for Factor D' are based on the SFY 2015 CMS 372 report.
+The estimate was applied for year one and every year after was adjusted based on a 2.6% average projected CPI.

 iii.
 Factor G Derivation.
 The estimates of Factor G for each waiver year are included in Item J-1.
 The basis of these estimates is as follows: